Site icon AppSealing

 Reduced Adaptability

-SSL pinning can make it harder to make swift changes to your security configurations.
+SSL pinning can make it harder to make swift changes to your application security configurations.
 For example, if you wish to change the SSL certificate, the app needs to be updated and redistributed through app stores, which can be a time-consuming process.

 Example: Suppose you’ve developed a news aggregation app, and you decide to implement more robust encryption methods requiring a new type of SSL certificate.
 With SSL pinning in place, you can’t just update the server-side certificate; you’ll have to push an entirely new app update through platforms like Google Play, forcing users to download the updated version to continue using your service securely.